The Play’s The Thing

 “But you said—”

 “I know.
 I know,” he interrupted me.
 “It was the idea of a stranger thinking about what he wanted to do with me—often an adult—and me having no say in the matter or even being a real person to him.
 I was just an attraction.
-I had the impression that because that because of my looks, he thought I’d be okay with anything he wanted to do with me.
-And I got that look all the time.
+I had the impression that because of my looks, he thought I’d be okay with anything he wanted to do with me.
+And I saw that look all the time.
 But some cute boy wanting me but keeping his distance, nothing more than admiring me, I could handle that.
 It wasn’t something I had to protect myself from.”

 He was silent then, and I couldn’t let the conversation end like that.
 He’d opened up to me.
 I had to meet him halfway.
 “I need to tell you something.
 I may be gay, too.
 I don’t want to be.
 I’ve been fighting it since I was 12.
 Thinking it was a phase.
 That was part of my not accepting any sexual invitations last year; I didn’t want to try something and find I loved it when I didn’t want to be that way.
 I want to get married, have kids, a house with a white picket fence, a dog, the whole schmear.
 I’m not the exotic type.
 But, I don’t know.
 I’m almost 16, and my crushes and attractions haven’t changed.
 So, I might be gay, too, even while fighting it.
 You deserve to know.”